 We recently embarked on a major development review, funded by Arts Council England.
 As part of this we are currently dreaming and preparing our five year plan to expand our reach, deepen our community base and explore ideas around cultural identity, creativity and education.

 Over the years, Doris has worked with renowned teachers from North, South, East and West Africa including Seckou Keita and other members of his talented family including Surahata Susso, and Mamadou and Binta Cissokho.
 Other African highlights have included mbira maestro Chartwell Dutiro, Sabar whiz Moudou Diouf, Amazing dancer Amel Tafsout, Hassan Erraji from Morocco and Moroccan trance musicians Jil Gnawa.
 South America and the Caribbean have brought us Jean Abreu, Laercio dos Anjos Borges, Claudio Kron, Mariana Pinho and Colombian superstar Totó la Momposina.
-Check out an article in the Guardian from 2010.
+Check out an article in the Guardian

 We have developed a great reputation for our work and the rich community that stretches across the UK.
 Children have “grown up" in Doris with more people joining us each year and finding a place to be themselves within our community.
 Our cultural world village experience of learning and sharing allows people to explore areas of their lives that really benefit from being refreshed and revitalized.
 We are very excited that we can branch out in “the heart of rural England” at Stanford Hall, Lutterworth near Leicester.